dev9com/docker-jenkins/README.md

  - 'nodes' for Chrome, Firefox with VNC access enabled (password: 'secret')
  - Selenium 'hub' to manage the nodes

+A more in-depth overview can be found in [the About file](ABOUT.md)

 Configuration
 =============